FLCAC-admin/FLCAC-docs/docs/FAQ.md

 :::{dropdown}How do I align my elementary flows with the Federal Elementary Flow List?
 :close:

-All data on the Federal LCA Commons must use elementary flows that conform to the [Federal Elementary Flow List](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=347251).
+All data on the Federal LCA Commons must use elementary flows that conform to the {term}`Federal Elementary Flow List`.
 For additional informatoin on flow mapping, see [Flow Mapping](Reference/FlowMapping.md)
 :::